grocerycrud/documentation/2.x/api/default-ordering.md

 $output = $crud->render();</code></pre>

-You can also have multiple default ordering by adding an array (for version 2.5.1 or higher).
-For example:
+You can also have multiple default ordering by adding an array.

+## Example

 <pre><code class="language-php">$crud->setTable('customers');
 $crud->setSubject('Customer', 'Customers');